-Nowadays staying ahead of the curve on Instagram and having a good looking profile is only a half, if not less, part of success.
-Cracking Instagram algorithm down and becoming a king of Analytics as a content creator or a business owner is the key to success in 2019.
+Nowadays staying ahead of the curve on Instagram and having a good-looking profile is only a half, if not less, part of success.
+If you have a business account, using Instagram Insights is a must.
+Adapting to social algorithm changes and becoming a king of Analytics as a content creator or a business owner is the key to success today.

-Before going straight to measuring the performance of your Instagram profile, we’d like you to hang on for a second and think about your goals and objectives within Instagram space.
-What is the thing you’d like to reach and whom are you targeting on Instagram?
+Before going straight to measuring the performance of your Instagram profile, we’d like you to hang on for a second and think about your goals and objectives within the Instagram space.
+What is the thing you’d like to reach, and whom are you targeting on Instagram?

-Is it the Growth KPI’s that you’d like to improve as a business owner and boost your level of sales by increasing your social media presence?
-Or perhaps, you’d like to get a clear idea at whom your content is targeted at?
+Is it the growth KPIs that you’d like to improve as a business owner and boost your level of sales by increasing your social media presence?
+Or perhaps, you’d like to get a clear idea of who you are trying to target with your content.
 Who’s hiding behind an innumerable number of likes, comments, and direct messages?

 Make sure your Instagram profile is set to Public.

-Once your account is switched into a Public mode, you are good to go and convert it from a Personal into a Business one.
+Once your account is switched to a Public mode, you are good to go and change your Personal account to a Business one.